felixlinker/diem-requirements/draft-linker-diem-requirements.md

 - The emblem for the protection of civil defense is applied to certain assets for the protection of the civilian population against the dangers of hostilities or disasters.
 - The dangerous forces emblem is applied to works or installations containing dangerous forces, i.e., dams, dikes, and nuclear generating facilities.

+Digital emblems under IHL will be borne by network-connected and network-addressable assets that enjoy aforementioned specific protections under IHL and whose disruption would violate these protections.

 ### Requirements

 Digital emblems under IHL MUST identify the issuing party and MUST provide a means for authorization by third parties.